 7) Boost a post on Facebook.

 Facebook ads are all the rage right now and I’m a big fan of them.
 But they can cost lots of money with few results unless you know exactly what you’re doing.
-(Get more about Facebook ads here.)
+(Talk to a coach about getting help with Facebook ads here.)

 A simple way to step into Facebook advertising is to write a weekly blog that gives great content about your message, and then ‘boost’ it on Facebook so more people see it.
 It costs only a few dollars and it gets the most important thing out in the world – your message.